School lunch: how should students pay?

 How do you tackle this issue?
 Easy: software integration.

-Take, for example, our IRIS Biostore solution for primary schools or our secondary schools solution, IRIS FasTrak, which both integrate directly with other apps such as parental engagement tools, providing an all-in-one solution.
+Take, for example, our IRIS BioStore solution for primary schools or our secondary schools solution, IRIS FasTrak, which both integrate directly with other tools such as parental engagement apps, providing an all-in-one solution.

 How are free school meals (FSM) paid for with cashless payments?